 - The Tamil Nadu Reservation Act of 1994, which mandates 69 percent of seats in educational institutions and positions in state services, is listed in the Ninth Schedule to protect it from judicial review.

-- The supreme court declared in 1992 that the total percentage of reservations should not be higher than 50%.
+- The supreme court declared in 1992 that the overall percentage of reservations should not be higher than 50%.

-The Constitution (Eighty-Fifth Amendment) Bill, 1994, which became the Constitution (Seventy-Sixth Amendment) Act, 1994, had a statement of purposes and justifications attached to it.
+The Constitution (Eighty-Fifth Amendment) Bill of 1994, which became the Constitution (Seventy-Sixth Amendment) Act of 1994, had a statement of purposes and justifications attached to it.

-- Since 1921, Tamil Nadu has followed a policy of reservation in educational institutions and appointments to public service positions for members of the Backward Classes, Scheduled Castes, and Scheduled Tribes.
+- Tamil Nadu has been implementing a “policy of reservation” for almost a century, wherein individuals belonging to the Backward Classes, Scheduled Castes, and Scheduled Tribes are granted certain benefits.
+This policy covers reservation of appointments to posts in the public services and “reservation” of seats in educational institutions.
 The State Government periodically expands the extent of reservation in accordance with the demands of the vast majority of the populace.
 Currently, it stands at 69 percent.
 Scheduled Castes make up 18% of the population, Scheduled Tribes 1%, and Other Backward Classes 50%.

 - On November 16, 1992, the Supreme Court issued its decision in Indira Sawhney and others v.
 Union of India and others (AIR 1993 SC 477).
 Adding that the maximum proportion of reservations under article 16(4) shall not exceed 50%.